Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/03. ORM & Sequelize.js: Assocations/README.md

 **Goal: Adding Associations to a Project**

-Continue using your own consulting project or the sql-blog project for these challenges.
+Continue using your own consulting project for these challenges.

-1. Add a second table called Comments with a `body` column and a foriegn key called `postId` to associate comments and posts. (hint - read the [Sequelize Associations Docs](http://docs.sequelizejs.com/manual/tutorial/associations.html))
+1. Add a second resource that associates with your core resource. (hint - read the [Sequelize Associations Docs](http://docs.sequelizejs.com/manual/tutorial/associations.html))
-1. On the posts#show route, add a form to create comments.
-Create comments and set the userId.
+1. Make a way to create the second resource associated with the primary resource. (e.g. a comment form on an article)
-1. On the posts#show route, display all comments.
+1. Show all the second resource (e.g. comments on an article)
 1. Imagine you wanted to change the column name of `body` to `content`.
-Create a migration that changes the name of that column.
+How would you create a migration that changes the name of that column.
 Also add a validator that makes its max 240 characters.
 1. Add a Users table to your project with an index on the `email` attribute, so you can look up users by their email.
 Also include a validator that validates that the email attribute is an email address.
-1. Add a foreign key to to the Posts table called `userId` so that users have posts.
+1. Associate your primary resource with users so users have many of your primary resource.

 ## Stretch Challenges